 Stats of the Expedition: The total expedition time was 201 hours 45 minutes whereas my riding time was 156 hours 10 minutes.
 My total off-saddle time was 45 hours 30 minutes in 08 days which included physiotherapy sessions, bath, nature`s call and sleep.

-I had used SCOTT FOIL 20 for this expedition and it proved it`s prowess in helping me cruise through the 3605 km long journey.
+Gear used in Expedition: I had used SCOTT FOIL 20 for this expedition and it proved it`s prowess in helping me cruise through the 3605 km long journey.
 The terrain was mostly flat and the mean machine suited best for it.
 I faced no mechanical breakdown during the event except 02 punctures.
-I found the aero geometry with the positive angled stem best suited for my long pulls, as this combination provided me utmost comfort along with good cruising speed.
-I used a single saddle for the complete event and I was glad that I didn`t face any issues of chaffing/saddle sores.
+I found the aero geometry with the positive angled stem best suited for my long pulls, as this combination provided me with utmost comfort along with good cruising speed.
+I used a single saddle (Physiosaddle by Edge Cycling Technologies) for the complete event and I was glad that I didn`t face any issues of chaffing/saddle sores.

-6) Day 6 - (26th Oct 2019) Armoor (Telangana) to Kurnool (AP): The weather conditions were much better now but the headwinds were giving us a tough time in maintaining the pace.
-The roads were good and my next target of Bangalore was only 600 km away from Hyderabad where my parents were waiting to meet us.
+6) Day 6 - (26th Oct 2019) Armoor (Telangana) to Kurnool (AP): The weather seemed to ease in the raining department but headwinds were strong, blocking our pace.
+We crossed Hyderabad at around 1100hrs through the heart of the city.
+On a brighter note, roads were smooth.
 The effect of Cyclone Kyarr was notably visible as our movement at night was severely hampered due to the heavy rains.
-We covered 385 km (239 miles) on Day 6.
+The worst was yet to come.
+We covered 385 km on Day 6.